Betrayal Trauma Recovery

 Betrayal Trauma Recovery Support

-At Betrayal Trauma Recovery, we will walk with you every step of that journey.
-So if any of these stages feel familiar to you, if you felt despair, if you’ve gone for help and haven’t received it.
-If you try to figure out what’s going on, and you keep hitting dead ends, we are here for you.
+At Betrayal Trauma Recovery, we walk with you every step of the journey.
+So if any of this feels familiar, if you felt despair, if you sought help and didnโ€™t receive it, if you try to figure out whatโ€™s going on and keep hitting dead ends, we are here for you.

 The reason I started podcasting, the reason we started Betrayal Trauma Recovery Group Sessions.
 The reason we started educating women about abuse on social media and through this podcast.
 It’s because we’ve been through it ourselves.